nikhilparimi/Scotland-Yard/README.md

 # Scotland-Yard

+## Overview

-A Mister X and a parallelised detective AI that uses the monte-carlo tree search algorithm, with ε-greedy playouts (for the board game Scotland Yard).
+2 distinct AI for the board game Scotland Yard; including a Mister X [Hider] AI and a parallelised detective [Seeker] AI that utilise the monte-carlo tree search algorithm, with ε-greedy playouts.

 It also exhibits anytime behaviour realised by multi-threading / context-switching.

+---

+## Technologies used:
+- Java / JDK
+- IntelliJ
+- WSL2
+- Powershell